horzuff/wrobocon2025/README.md

 `rfbrowser -init`

-And now we should be ready to start our testing, but just to make things easier let's also create a robot arguments file.
+And now we should be ready to start our testing, but just to make things easier let's also create a robot arguments file and add the outputdir and loglevel options.